QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

-The EPS growth for this quarter relative to the same quarter a year earlier for EAT (--16.67%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
-EAT fails the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for EAT (25.00%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
+Furthermore, growth from Q5 to Q1 beat estimates, for this year and next, by more than 25%.
+This is considered extremely upbeat, hence EAT passes the first requirement.

 ANNUAL EARNINGS GROWTH: [PASS]